 2. Pedigree Choice Cuts Beef & Stew Wet Food

-- Flexible Serving Options: Can be used as a topper or a full meal
+- Versatile use as a topper or main meal

 - Real beef as main ingredient